Equilibriumty/pay-my-taxes/README.md

 ## TODO

 - [X] Add caching via Redis
-- [] Refactor Redis into its own service
+- [x] Refactor Redis into its own service
+- [] Think about how to implement correct calculation by using historical currency rates
 - [] Add ability to create invoices to pay the taxes